What is Par value of Share?

 Shares at No Par Value

-- Nowadays if not required by law, then companies may choose to issue no par value stock.
+- Nowadays if not required by law, then companies may choose to issue no par value.

 - That means corporations are not having any kind of legal obligations to its debt holders.

-- Though the par value of stock usually is so low that no par value also won’t provide much of the difference.
+- Though the par value usually is so low that no par value also won’t provide much of the difference.

 - Par Value is an important term for any small business owner to understand before opening a corporation.